scoir/canis/docs/GettingStarted.md

 # Basics

-You start a Canis cluster using the `canisctl` command line tool.
+You start a Canis cluster using the `sirius` command line tool.
 The basic command structure is:

 ```
-% canisctl start --config <path-to-yaml>
+% sirius start --config <path-to-yaml>
 ```

 ## Configuration